jamesgrogantech/sharepoint-static-content/README.md

 # SharePoint Static Content

+Still in very early Alpha - Not suitable for Production

 This is a CLI based node library which takes a SharePoint list and extracts the content and images to be served on a static site.

 This allows SharePoint lists to be used as a rudimentary CMS system.